jhosephic93/K8s/13.Volumes/README.md

     exit
     ```

-4. Verificar el hostPath en el K8s cluster:
+4. Verify the hostPath on the K8s cluster:

     ```console
     minikube ssh